mjt91/mjt91.github.io/_posts/2025-01-08-year-in-a-review.md

 ## Personal Growth Goals

 ❌♟️**Chess:** I wanted to reach 1300 in rapid time format on [chess.com](chess.com), but failed to do so.
 It is not that I was stuck, moreover I did not find time (or courage?) to play more.
-I went to my local chess club (only once due to)

 ![chess-com-2024-FY](/assets/images/2024-chess-dot-com-review.png)

+In the end I am only 81 rating points short of my goal.
+On the good side all my ratings increased, I even reached 1100 in blitz (+118 ppts).
+Also: I went to my local chess club.
+Only once due to time and work constraints, but it was a fun experience nevertheless.
+Maybe I will try to make it a re-occuring thing in 2025?

 ❌📖 **Reading:** I wanted to read more, also non-fiction.
 I only finished one book (but this was a big one): Atomic Habits.
 Great read and a great source of knowledge and guide for self improvement.
 I took many lessons from it.
 I started reading The Witcher series a couple 100 pages.
 It is nice, but it reads a bit harder than I would hoped (I love the story from having played the video games).
 Non fiction books will be on my reading list for 2025 again, as I feel it is a good thing to have a mix between fiction and non-fiction reading input.